ShrutiSrinivasan1/GDG_WOW/README.md

 ## About GDG WOW Pune

-GDG WOW (Women of Worth) Pune aims to create a supportive community for women in technology, providing opportunities for learning, networking, and professional development.
+GDG WOW Pune aims to create a supportive community for women in technology, providing opportunities for learning, networking, and professional development.
 Our mission is to empower women technologists and increase diversity in the tech industry.

 ## Workshop Contents